A Long Page About The Creation of a Sundance Jewelry Catalog

 Storytelling Through Photography

 Each of Sundance Jewelry Catalog had a new story and theme.
-The covers needed to feel, and were, uniquely Sundance.
+Each cover was uniquely Sundance.
 The photography for this book was filled with lovely autumn color, beautiful texture and interesting shapes.

 Still Life Jewelry Sets

-Our goal was always to shoot 8-12 still life shots per day depending on the product(s).
+Our goal was always to shoot 8 - 12 still life shots per day depending on the product(s).
 A 56-page catalog was generally shot in two weeks, including the on-figure photography.
-Like this one, some jewelry sets could get very complicated.
+Like the set above, some shots were very complicated.

 Finished "Spreads"

-This is an example of a finished catalog spread.
-Two separate shots that needed to sit well together in color and styling and also play well with the remaining 54 or so pages.
+Above is an example of a finished catalog spread.
+Two separate shots that sit well together in color and styling and also play well with the remaining pages.

 On-Figure Studio Photography

 The on-figure studio photography followed the still life photography.
-Sets, props and backgrounds were concepted to mirror the theme of the project.
-The hair and makeup stylist worked away while the sets were being put into place.
-There was also a prop stylist working with the crew to style the backgrounds and hand the model props to hold.
-The set changed for each shot, generally there were between five and eight different sets.
-We also shot web product details, cover options and editorial shots during the two to three day shoot.
-I edited the shots at the end of the day to narrow down to the 20 best out of 100s of shots.
+Sets, props and backgrounds were designed to mirror the theme of the project.
+The hair and makeup stylist worked while the crew and prop stylist built the backgrounds and managed the model props.
+The set changed for each shot.
+Shoots included web product details, cover options and editorials to maximize the day.

 Desktop Publishing and Review Process